ryuson01/MinneMUDAC/README.md

 Ryan Yuson

 ## Acknowledgments
-Acknowledgements to Professor Michael Altemeier within The University of Iowa for guidance in modeling, exploration, and analysis throughout the the duration of this project.
+Acknowledgements to Professor Michael Altemeier at The University of Iowa for his guidance in data exploration, analysis, and model refinement throughout the duration of this project.
+Additional acknowledgements to MinneMUDAC for providing the data and framework of challenge specifications.